nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Certain fields such as datetime, phone number and email do not support a search by keywords and require a match with the entire field description for the search condition to be satisfied.

-* Where multiple search fields are specified, the search is conditioned on the satisfaction of <strong>all</strong> of the search fields' subconditions. e.g. `find n/Alex Edward dr/Jekyll` will match appointments that satisfy both:
+* Where multiple search fields are specified, the search is conditioned on the satisfaction of <strong>all</strong> of the search fields' sub-conditions. e.g. `find n/Alex Edward dr/Jekyll` will match appointments that satisfy both:
   - Jekyll in the assigned doctor's name; and
   - Either Alex or Edward in the patient's name.